 VEONITY hail from Sweden and dig the old-school european power metal scene.
-The so called europower metal elements are evident throughout the album, so expect everything from speedy double kick-drum action and high-pitched vocals, to harmonized guitar melodies and neoclassical solos.
-Despite their love for that part of the metal scene, the band does not stay there.
-Throughout the album you’ll be able to spot references to bands like JUDAS PRIEST and ICED EARTH, while some symphonic parts can’t help but bring to mind bands like NIGHTWISH.
-At least to some extent.
+The so called europower metal elements are evident throughout the album, so expect anything from speedy double kick-drum action and high-pitched vocals, to harmonized guitar melodies and neoclassical solos.
+Despite their sheer love for europower, the band does not stay there.
+Throughout the album you’ll be able to spot references to bands like JUDAS PRIEST and ICED EARTH, while some symphonic parts bring to mind bands like NIGHTWISH.

-Now, despite we’re talking about a power metal album, there’s quite a diversity in almost every aspect.
-You definitely get your ultra fast power metal sound, but along with that you get some great chorus hooks, beautiful acoustic guitar passages, catchy guitar licks, anthemic intros and melodic AOR vibes.
+Now, despite we’re talking about a power metal album, there’s quite a diversity in almost every aspect of it.
+You definitely get your ultra fast metal tunes, but along with that you get some great chorus hooks, beautiful acoustic passages, catchy licks, anthemic intros and melodic AOR-like vibes.

-“Legend of the Starborn” is a concept album that tells the story of a viking hero that tries to save humanity from an alien race that has taken over the Earth and keeps the last human survivors as slaves.
-I know it sounds kinda cliche (which is), but it really helps with the progression and flow of the album, and also adds one more layer of depth.
-It seems that power metal and concept albums were a thing last years.
+“Legend of the Starborn” is a concept album that tells the story of a viking hero that tries to save humanity from an alien race that has taken over the Earth.
+I know it sounds kinda cliche, but it really helps with the progression and flow of the album, as it adds one more layer of depth.
+It seems that power metal and concept albums go hand to hand lately.

-One thing I’d take out of the equation is the duration of the album.
-I believe that thirteen songs running for about 75mins might be a bit too much for an album.
-But again, if it works for the band I’m totally OK with it.
+If there’s one thing I’d do differently, that’d be the duration of the album.
+I’m concerned that thirteen songs running for more than 70 mins might be too much when you’re not DREAM THEATER.
 All in all, VEONITY did a great work with this album.
 There are great production values, high level of musicianship and most importantly, true love for heavy metal.
 If you’re really into power metal you don’t want to pass on this.